What are Negotiation Skills?

 Low Cost – High Value

-For an instant cash in the till business like a supermarket the cost of paying invoices early is very low relative to a small cash strapped producer.
-Who needs to regularly pay downstream suppliers for ingredients, materials, power, plant and light.
+For instant cash in the till business like a supermarket, the cost of paying invoices early is very low.
+This is relative to a small cash-strapped producer who needs to regularly pay downstream suppliers for ingredients, materials, power, plant and light.

-Conversely a period of exclusivity for a high profile, innovative new product is a very High Value Tradeable.
+Conversely, a period of exclusivity for a high-profile, innovative new product is a very High-Value Tradeable.
 Especially to a young, ambitious Buyer in a supermarket that prides itself on the best new products.
-Therefore in some circumstances, especially if production is gearing up and full market supply may be limited then offering exclusivity to a particular supermarket group becomes a very Low Cost Tradeable to the Suppler.
+Therefore in some circumstances, especially if production is gearing up and full market supply may be limited then offering exclusivity to a particular supermarket group becomes a very Low-Cost Tradeable to the Supplier.

 Prioritise Your Tradeables

-It then shows you how order and prioritise your Tradeables.
-How to plot out at which stages of the negotiation to introduce them to gain maximum return for your business.
+It then shows you how to order and prioritise your Tradeables.
+And how to plot out at which stages of the negotiation to introduce them to gain maximum return for your business.

 The Programme differentiates between different negotiation scenarios.
-From large scale, multi-step and multi-level Organisational negotiations through to Email and Telephone negotiations.
+From large-scale, multi-step and multi-level Organisational negotiations to Email and Telephone negotiations.

 A critical element of any effective negotiation is ensuring you are credibly Ambitious throughout.

 Imagine the scenario that you are selling your 3-year-old VW Golf with 30,000 miles on the clock privately.
-You want £5,000 for it, what do you advertise it for?
-Advertise it for £5,000 and you won’t get £5,000.
-Advertise it for £15,000 and you won’t get a single call.
-However advertise it for £5,995 and you have created yourself £995 of negotiation ‘wriggle room’.
+You want £5,000 for it, so what do you advertise it for?
+Well, advertise it for £5,000 and you won’t get £5,000.
+But advertise it for £15,000 and you won’t get a single call.
+However, advertise it for £5,995 and you have created yourself £995 of negotiation ‘wriggle room’.

 Some negotiation courses talk about extreme opening positions.
 They tend to be the providers that train the Buyers!
-As you will see from the example, extreme doesn’t work if you are selling.
+As you will see from the example, extremes don’t work if you are selling.
 You need to remain credible.

 Unfortunately, the world is not fair.
-What does the first professional motor trader say and do as he or she comes to see your car?
+What does the first professional motor trader say and do as they come to see your car?
 They suck their teeth.
 Take a sharp intake of breath, sigh.
-Then tell you everything that is wrong with your pride and joy
+Then tell you everything that is wrong with your pride and joy.

-They are now ‘in your head’.
-They are in control of the negotiation.
+They are now ‘in your head’, and they are in control of the negotiation.
 You need to Recognise what is happening.
 Use the skills and techniques from the MBM Effective Negotiation Programme.
 Properly Diffuse the situation.
 Then adroitly Restore the negotiation to terms much more in your financial favour.

 ‘My opening offer is £4,500 ish‘.